texfaq/texfaq.github.io/FAQ-instprinterfont.md

 ---
-title: ''Installing'' a PostScript printer built-in font
+title: "Installing" a PostScript printer built-in font
 category: installing
 permalink: /FAQ-instprinterfont
 date: 2014-06-10
 ---

-There is a ''standard'' set of fonts that has appeared in every PostScript printer since the second generation of the type.
+There is a "standard" set of fonts that has appeared in every PostScript printer since the second generation of the type.
 These fonts (8&nbsp;families of four text fonts each, and three special-purpose fonts) are of course widely used, because of their simple availability.
 The